Skip to navigation Skip to content

 6

-• Multiple online estimates and it is unclear which estimate/s the customer want to use
+• Multiple online estimates and it is unclear which estimate(s) the customer wants to use

-• There is a lump sum or specific period payment in a previous estimate that may need lump sum apportionment
+• There is a lump sum or specific period payment in a previous estimate that may need lump sum apportionment.
+Look for an earlier estimate, in the same financial year as the pended estimate, which includes any payment with an end date before 30 June

 • The estimate contains overseas income